manishggarg/Face_Detection/README.md

+                        FACE DETECTION FEATURES AND FURTHER EXTENSIONS TO PROJECT

-The basics of face detection using Haar Feature-based Cascade Classifiers.
+face detection using Haar Feature-based Cascade Classifiers.

 We will extend the same for eye detection & smile Detection in homework_solution.py.